 Current research and/or projects

-- PAH and benzene version of GEM-MACH
+- development and applications of the PAH and benzene version of GEM-MACH

 - update to ECCC's North American PAH emission inventory

 - Development of a bidirectional flux version of GEM-MACH for ammonia

 Using measurements and modelling of climate change and air quality to help determine policy recommendations.